Fitasdj/A-B-Testing-Analysis/README.md

 # A/B-Testing-Analysis (Experimenting a New Food & Drink Landing Page Banner)
+# TLDR
+### Recommendation
+The new app version increased conversions by 18%; hence, the updated app interface should be released to the public.

 ## Table of Contents
 - [Objective](#objective)
 - [Results and Analysis](#results-and-analysis)